iterion/cql-rust/README.md

 [![Build Status](https://travis-ci.org/iterion/cql-rust.svg)](https://travis-ci.org/iterion/cql-rust)

-# Rust CQL Client
+# Rust Cassandra Client

-Currently using version 2 of the CQL native protocol.

-I was initially inspired by [rust-cql](https://github.com/yjh0502/rust-cql), the initial commit was much closer to the library but updated for v0.12.0 of Rust.
+This crate is currently using version 2 of the CQL native protocol.
+I was initially inspired by [rust-cql](https://github.com/yjh0502/rust-cql), and the initial commit was much closer to the library but updated for v0.12.0 of Rust.
 The design of [rust-postgres](https://github.com/sfackler/rust-postgres) also influenced some of my decisions.

 # To Do